PetkovSvetoslav/Angular-SoftUni-Exam-Project/README.md

 > ### Angular codebase containing examples (CRUD, auth, advanced patterns, etc) that adheres to the Angular-SoftUni-Exam-Project spec and API.

-This codebase was created to demonstrate a fully fledged application built with Angular that interacts with an actual backend server including CRUD operations, authentication, routing, pagination, and more.
-We've gone to great lengths to adhere to the [Angular Styleguide](https://angular.io/styleguide) & best practices.

 # How it works